-- If conducting a reverse parallel park, you must do a head check during reversing as the front of your vehicle will swing into the lane or depending on the road, you may encroach over the centre of the roadway.
+- If conducting a reverse parallel park, you must do a head check just before the front of your vehicle swings out into the lane or depending on the road, you may encroach over the centre of the roadway.

 Did you know that you that when moving off at a green light at traffic lights you must turn your head and check it is safe to proceed?
 If you have been stopped at a red light, once the red changes to green, you must physically turn your head and check the intersection to ensure that there are no “red light runners” from any direction.
 The same actions apply when moving off at railway level crossings.

 Read fail item 19.
 FREQUENTLY NOT PERFORMING OBSERVATION CHECKS – Guide to the Driving Test for more information.